(List of Large Aircraft)

-Lockheed R6V Constitution are the largest aircraft ever deployed by the U.S. Navy.
-Two of the land based aircraft were built and flown as passenger and cargo transports from 1948 to 1953.
+Lockheed R6V Constitution are the largest planes ever deployed by the U.S. Navy.
+Two of the land based planes were built and flown as passenger and cargo transports from 1948 to 1953.

-Two Myasishchev 3M-T (VM-T) aircraft were built.
-They were the largest aircraft used by the Soviet Union as transports until the An-225 went into service.
+Two Myasishchev 3M-T (VM-T) planes were built.
+They were the largest planes used by the Soviet Union as transports until the An-225 went into service.